-Between the months of March and May 2022, summits and regional territorial delivery events are held.
-The event and a closing ceremony where the delivery of the challenge phase takes place will take place during the month of June 2022.
-All dates will be published on the website of the EntrepreneurXXI Awards.
+Between the months of February and May 2024, summits and regional territorial delivery events are held.
+The event and a closing ceremony where the delivery of the challenge phase takes place will take place May or June 2024.
+All dates will be published on the website of the Start-Up AwardsXXI.

 17. How is the cash prize paid out?

 The cash prizes are paid out by bank transfer to a current account held by the winning company opened in CaixaBank (Spain) or Banco BPI (Portugal).
 We inform you that these prizes paid by Caixa EmprendeXXI are considered income from economic activities (not derived from participation in games, contests or raffles) subject to corporation tax.

 18. Do the Awards cover other costs?

 The organisation covers the travel costs to Barcelona for one representative of each finalist company of the phase Start-Up AwardsXXI Challenges Award called by the sector committees and juries.
 The costs for the other trips associated with the territorial awards are to be covered by the participants.

 19. If I have won another award, does that make my application incompatible?

 No, there is no incompatibility with other awards.